 The Ngaro Underwater Marine Sculpture Trail is part of the Whitsunday Reef Recovery and Public Art Project, with the marine art installations designed to combine tourism with reef rehabilitation.

-The sculptures not only provide amazing scenery for visitors to enjoy, but they also act new bases for coral growth and animal shelters.
+The sculptures provide amazing scenery for visitors to enjoy and act as new bases for coral growth and animal shelters.

-Coral nurseries have been planted around the sculptures as a part of a wider reef restoration projected run by Reef Ecologic after the devastation of Cyclone Debby in 2017.
+Coral nurseries have been planted around the sculptures as a part of a wider reef restoration project run by Reef Ecologic after the devastation of Cyclone Debby in 2017.

-The coral gardening around the sculptures at Manta Ray Bay, off Hook Island, and Blue Pearl Bay, off Hayman Island, began in November 2018 and we are starting to see positive results.
+The coral gardening around the sculptures at Manta Ray Bay, off Hook Island, and Blue Pearl Bay, off Hayman Island, began in November 2018.
+We are now seeing positive results.